 Student Aid Awards

 Only those students who are registered in degree programs are eligible for awards.
 Award recipients will receive an official award letter from CAMD graduate studies.
 Pay attention to this letter as it is an official contract that should be read carefully.
 Graduate Student Scholarships (GSS) are contingent on satisfactory academic progress toward the degree and meeting department-specific guidelines.
 Recipients must be in full-time status and be registered for a minimum of 8 semester hours.
-Receipt of financial support administered by CAMD graduate studies requires that all students receiving awards will generally have a 3.000 GPA.
-Students whose cumulative GPA is below 3.000 will be reviewed by their departments and by CAMD graduate studies and may have their funding terminated on recommendation of their department or by decision of CAMD graduate studies in consultation with their department.
-Renewals of awards depend on the student making satisfactory academic progress toward the degree and satisfactory performance of any duties required by the award.
+Receipt of financial support administered by CAMD graduate studies requires that all students receiving awards must maintain a 3.000 cumulative GPA.
+Students whose cumulative GPA is below 3.000 will be placed on academic probationary status and are not eligible to receive the award while on probation.
+The GSS can be reactivated by raising the cumulative GPA to 3.000 in the subsequent semester; students who do not meet the minimum GPA requirement at the end of the next semester cannot receive additional probationary periods.

 Leave of Absence

-Full-time students who are not involved in any academic endeavor for a period of time are required to petition the coordinator of student services, through their department, for a leave of absence by completing the leave of absence petition through the myNEU web portal.
+Full-time students who are not involved in any academic endeavor for a period of time are required to petition the manager of student services, through their department, for a leave of absence by completing the leave of absence petition through the myNEU web portal.
 CAMD graduate studies will not accept retroactive leave requests.
 Note that if a student is requesting a leave for medical reasons, students should contact University Health and Counseling Services at 617.373.2772.
 Leaves of absence generally are not approved for more than one calendar year at a time.
-International students should consult with an advisor at the International Student and Scholar Institute for proper guidance.
+International students should consult with an advisor at the Office of Global Services for proper guidance.
 Leaves of absence are not appropriate for master’s degree students who are working on a thesis but are away from the Northeastern campus.
 Except in the case of medical leaves, being on an approved leave of absence does not extend the amount of time allowed for degree completion or the makeup of incomplete grades.